satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

 - **Connection Issues**: Make sure both machines can reach each other (check firewalls)

 - **Video Not Appearing**:
+  - Try the simple receiver with debugging: `python3 simple_receiver.py`
-  - Check the console output for errors
+  - Check the debug information in the browser for connection status
   - Run with verbose logging: `python3 webrtc_receiver.py --verbose`
   - Make sure the sender is running and accessible